Blobfolio/blob-mimes/wp/readme.txt

 == Requirements ==

  * WordPress 4.7.1 or later.
- * PHP 5.3 or later.
+ * PHP 5.4 or later.
+ * DOMDocument extension is optional, but will improve SVG sanitizing.

 == Frequently Asked Questions ==

 = Does this require any theme or config changes? =

 Nope!
-The magic is all automatic.
-Just set and forget.
+The main magic is all automatic.

+There are, however, plenty of under-the-hood goodies developers can hook into to modify the default behaviors.
+Visit the [Github](https://github.com/Blobfolio/blob-mimes/tree/master/wp) page for more detailed reference.

 = This has mostly helped but I am still having trouble with one file... =